 What is Short-Term Disability?

-Short term disability (also known as STD) is an insurance term describing any condition that causes you to be unable to work for a short period of time.
+Short term disability (also known as STD) is an insurance term describing any condition that causes you to be unable to work for a short period of time, after you've used up your sick leave.
+In general, you may receive STD for between 9-52 weeks, depending on your company and state laws.
 One of the confusing things is the term itself, which conjures up some sort of accident or workplace incident or injury that prevents an employee from being able to work.
 However, the reality is that maternity leave and having a baby is one of the most common causes of short-term disability as invoked under short-term disability insurance policies.

 How Do I Get Short-Term Disability Coverage During my Pregnancy or Maternity Leave?